daskos/mentos/README.md

-# A Python implementation  of a Mesos Scheduler/Executor driver
+# Malefico - A Python implementation  of a Mesos Scheduler/Executor driver
 ###### dangerous

 The main goal is to provide a low-complexity and feature rich support for pure python Mesos Frameworks, but also to learn things.